Brush mask opacity bounded by initial brush/density after creation

 @Ulrich can you have a look ?
 I don't have pressure sensitive device here :(

-#2 Updated by Ulrich Pegelow almost 4 years ago
+#2 Updated by Ulrich Pegelow over 4 years ago

 I can confirm this behavior.
 It is intentional to have a per node opacity value, and I did not invest into a feature that would allow changing those values.
 If I understand you correctly you would like to have an option to change the opacity of the full brush stroke.
 How should the brush behave, assuming the original opacity varies between nodes?

-#3 Updated by Philipp Christ almost 4 years ago
+#3 Updated by Philipp Christ over 4 years ago

 The one thing i could think of just now would be to keep the relative differences and still be able to increase/or decrease until the highest/lowest point hits the max or min, respectively.